zeevo/zeevo.io.old/content/articles/2020-07-02--how-to-use-wordpress-to-power-your-gatsby-site/index.md

 cd my-site
 ```

 This project uses `env` files to configure the Wordpress GraphQL endpoint.
-Let's create them.
+Let's create one for development.

 ```
 echo "WPGRAPHQL_URL=https://wp.yourdomain.com/graphql" > .env.development
 ```

 Now we can build it and see the content from our Wordpress app being rendered using
 Gatsby and React.
-GraphQL API requests are being sent at _build time_, and a static site (HTML, CSS, JS) is being generated.
+GraphQL API requests are being sent at _build time_, and a static site (HTML, CSS, JS) will be generated.

 ```
 gatsby develop